Varian-MedicalAffairsAppliedSolutions/MAAS-DICOMtools/README.md

       --hostPort <hostPort> (REQUIRED)      Port number of the Dicom Services configuration.
       --callingAet <callingAet> (REQUIRED)  AET of the sender.
       --calledAet <calledAet> (REQUIRED)    AET of the Dicom Services.
-      -?, -h, --help                        Show help and usage information
+      --useGet                              Use C-GET instead of C-MOVE. [default: False] -?, -h, --help                        Show help and usage information

 Retrieve command calls DICOM SCP (like Varian Dicom DB service) and uses DICOM Query/Retrieve to fetch all DICOM data of the given patient.